Envoy-VC/NFT-Rarity/README.md

 To get started with the app, follow these simple steps:

-1. Clone the Repository: Begin by cloning the starter repository to your local machine using the following command:
+1. Clone the Repository: Begin by cloning the repository to your local machine using the following command:

    ```bash
    git clone https://github.com/Lumos-metaverse/NFT-Rarity.git